Strategic Movement Paths¶

 When to Choose This Path¶

-Optimal scenario for sustainable growth: You're scaling complexity while maintaining operational readiness—the high-success transformation path.
+Optimal scenario for sustainable growth: You're widening reach while maintaining operational readiness, so containment scales with the reach.
+This is the high-success transformation path.

 Key Investment Priorities¶